Cafe Galao | (A Delicious Portuguese Coffee Drink!)

 What is the difference between a latte and a galao?

-In some regions of Portugal, Cafe Galao is prepared by steaming and blending the milk and espresso together in a pitcher.
+The main difference is Cafe Galao is prepared by steaming and blending the milk and espresso together in a pitcher.
 This unique method creates a smooth and consistent taste and texture throughout the entire drink.
+On the other hand, a latte is traditionally made by pouring steamed milk over the top of the espresso shots, resulting in a layered texture.

-Another way that Cafe Galao and a latte are different is in how they are served.
+Another way that Galao Coffee and a latte are different is in how they are served.
 Cafe Galao is typically served in a tall glass, which shows off its frothy appearance.
 A latte, on the other hand, is usually served in wide mugs with elegant latte art on the top.

-Other similar Coffee drinks from Portugal
+Other similar Portuguese Coffee drinks

 In Portugal, coffee is a big deal.
 You can find a Pastelaria or coffee shop on almost every corner, making it a central part of everyday life.
 These places are always buzzing with customers, especially in the morning.